mystackbox/prj-angular-masterpage/README.md

 # Introduction

-Master-page template developed with `Angular 2+` framework, with the implementation of responsive web design principles.
+Master-page template developed using `Angular 2+` framework, with the implementation of responsive web design principles.
 The template directory-structure uses lazy-loading approach.
 The objective is to conform to separation of concern, while promoting code maintainability.

 [Back to top](#table-of-contents)